crewstories/Terms-of-Use-and-Privacy-Policy/TermsOfUse.md

 (8) Rights in Content Granted to Views

-By posting any User Content on the Service, you grant Views a worldwide, royalty-free, sublicensable, and transferable license to host, store, use, display, reproduce, modify, adapt, edit, publish, and distribute that content.
-This license is for the limited purpose of operating, developing, providing, promoting, and improving the Services and researching and developing new ones.
+You retain your rights to any Content you submit, post or display on or through the Services.
+In order to make the Services available to you and other users, Views needs a license from you.
+By submitting, posting or displaying Content on or through the Services, you grant us a worldwide, non-exclusive, royalty-free license (with the right to sublicense) to use, copy, reproduce, process, adapt, modify, publish, transmit, display and distribute such Content in any and all media or distribution methods (now known or later developed).

 While we're not required to do so, we may access, review, screen, and delete your content at any time and for any reason, in our sole discretion, including if we think your content violates these Terms.
 You alone though remain responsible for the content you create, upload, post, send, or store through the Service.

+If you volunteer feedback or suggestions, just know that we can use your ideas without compensating you.

 (9) Restrictions On Content And Use Of The Services